laisescorcio/postgraduate--node-js/README.md

                 - callback: function that the writeble method needs to call after finished to write the data.
 With two params: first param is when it is with error.
 The second param is the transformed data (must be buffer and string)
     - If you have to read and transform or write data after all chunks is returned, you can use a array, populate it with each chunk and after run de transform or write methods

+- Buffers - something inside the node - Buffer represents the memory space of the computer -- it is used to pass data quickly - the data stored in the buffer is used to keep to can be read after, performatively

 ## Delving deeper into the subject